New results on tilings via cup products and Chern characters on tiling spaces: Introduction

 However, we show that there is a natural generalization of the gap-labeling conjecture, which we call the \emph{equivariant gap-labeling conjecture}, that can be formulated for tiling spaces with a finite symmetry group.
 Roughly speaking, this involves replacing $K$-theory by equivariant $K$-theory.
 This conjecture is formulated and discussed in section \ref{subsec:equivgap} and \ref{subsec:equivChern}.
 We show that this equivariant conjecture fails in general when $d\ge 4$ (see Theorem \ref{thm:equivlabeling} and section \ref{subsec:equivCounter}), which provides additional evidence that the original gap-labeling conjecture probably fails in high dimensions.

 \begin{ack} J.L. was supported in part by NSF grant DMS-1937215.
 R.T. was supported by the NSF award DMS-2143133 Career.
 We are grateful to Michael Baake, Franz G\"ahler, and Lorenzo Sadun, for insightful conversations during the preparation of this manuscript, and for suggesting the quotient of the squiral substitution.
-Thanks to Lorenzo Sadun for pointing out a mistake in the first pair of examples. \end{ack}
+Thanks to Lorenzo Sadun for pointing out a mistake in the first pair of examples, and to the anonymous referee for useful comments. \end{ack}